ricochhet/asm/README.md

 # asm-vm

+note that the current included test scripts may be outdated

 ## data structures & architecture
 The virtual machine is split into 3 different data structures to handle various parts of the program.